statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 ######MOTIVATION:

-This project is distributed with the intention to determine if there is any relationship of life expectancy in chicago communities with the Socio-Economic factors like Poverty, Unemployment, and Per Capita Income.
+This project is distributed with the intention to determine if there is any relationship of life expectancy in chicago communities with the Socio-Economic factors like Poverty, Unemployment, and Per-Capita Income.

 ######INSTALLATIONS: